-There are a whole host of reasons to visit Adelaide, there is a huge number of things to do regardless of whether you are travelling alone, with family or part of a group.
-This article is not to blow your mind with everything that is going on in Adelaide but share some of our knowledge about what is there.
-Like any city, there are good places and bad places to visit and if it is the first time you are visiting Adelaide or if you have paid a visit before, enjoying yourself and making the most of your time there is paramount.
-It can be wise to set in your mind what you want to do and see, and Adelaide has plenty of interesting experiences that will create many memories.
+There are loads of good reasons to visit Adelaide, there is a huge number of things to see whether you are alone, a couple or a large group.
+This article is not to blow your mind with everything that is going on in Adelaide but maybe offer up some advice on what is available to do there.
+Not unlike other cities, there are good and bad places to visit and if it is the first time you are visiting Adelaide or if you have paid a visit before, enjoying yourself and making the most of your time there is paramount.
+It is often an idea to have a rough plan of places you wish to visit, and Adelaide has plenty of interesting experiences that will create many memories.

-During your time in Adelaide there are a lot of attractions which are worth some of your time.
-The esteemed South Australia area of Australia has sights and sounds you may know and others which aren't that familiar to people from outside the area of Adelaide we have collected a list of 10 to help you on your way:
+While you are in Adelaide a number of great attractions exist which are worth some of your time.
+The highly regarded South Australia territory of Australia has attractions that you may know and other you won't know to outsiders of Adelaide we have collected a list of 10 to be of help to you:

 1. River Torrens Linear Park Trail